Savoia-Marchetti SM.82: Luftwaffe

 Between 1942 and Spring 1943, FliegerTransportGruppe "Savoia" operated 100 Savoia-Marchettis.
 After September 1943, SIAI kept on producing SM.82 for Luftwaffe, delivering 299 planes.
 Other Marsupiali were captured after the 8 September armistice.
-These aircraft had better capabilities as transports than the Junkers Ju 52, the standard transport aircraft of the Luftwaffe, that was, however, much more robust, compared to the SM.82, being all metal.
+These aircraft had better capabilities as transports than the Junkers Ju 52, the standard transport aircraft of the Luftwaffe, though the Ju 52 was much more robust, being all metal.

 Under German insignia, the Savoia-Marchettis were operated mostly by 6th Luftflotte and ReichLuftflotte on Eastern front and in Northern Germany, up to the end of war, but little is recorded of the activities of these aircraft in the last 18 months of the war as most were ad-hoc units.
 Records were either not kept or were destroyed.